purescript-react/purescript-react-basic/generated-docs/React/Basic/Events.md

 unsafeEventFn :: forall a b. (a -> b) -> EventFn a b
 ```

 Unsafely create an `EventFn`.
-This function should be avoided.
+This function should be avoided as it can allow
+a `SyntheticEvent` to escape its scope.
+Accessing a React event's properties is only
+valid in a synchronous event callback.

-Use the helper functions specific to your platform (such as `React.Basic.DOM.Events`).
+Instead, use the helper functions specific to your platform, such as `React.Basic.DOM.Events`.

 #### `handler`